makararupp/Mobile-Banking-API2025/README.md

 # Annotation Transaction

-Key Benefits of @Transactional in This Context:
+Key Benefits of @Transactional in This Context: <br>
 Atomicity: It wraps multiple database operations into a single "all-or-nothing" unit of work.

 Consistency: It guarantees your application data remains consistent,